Guides

 python backfill_hyperliquid_ohlcv.py \

 In a sampled live check against the endpoint, a 1s minute window returned 50 candles and 10 sparse 404 gaps.
 That is normal.
-The archive is sparse by design.
+The archive is sparse by design, and 404s count toward your plan rate even though no candle is materialized.

 Putting It All Together